puzzle/ansible-training/content/en/docs/10/_index.en.md

 Configure ansible-navigator and ensure the following:

 * Use the `ansible.cfg` in your local techlab directory.
-If you didn't do the labs before, create a config file with `ansible-config init --disabled -t all > ansible.cfg`.
+If you didn't do the preceding labs , create a config file with `ansible-config init --disabled -t all > ansible.cfg`.
 * Set `remote_user` in `ansible.cfg` to `ansible`.
 * Move the inventory file `hosts` in a folder `inventory/`.
 * Set the inventory file in your `ansible.cfg` to `inventroy/hosts`.